 Will then trained with Laura Kern, who also became a great friend of his.
 Before Will and Laura really got started in their senior competitive career, Laura decided to retire from skating as well.
 Rather than look for a new partner, Will decided it was time to move on with his life.
 He switched from part-time to full-time college attendance (he does have a B.A in communications now), moved to San Diego, and began his career there as a skating coach and DJ.

-Will’s current life is a joyful by-product of figure skating.
-Will is happily married to Chea Hutton, who is also a figure-skating coach as well as a sport psychology consultant and neurofeedback practitioner with her doctorate in sports psychology.
-Both Will and Chea are very successful, even though Will is only 32.
-I can tell that Will and Chea care about their skating students and are happy not only with their students’ successes but with who their students are as people.
-Will and Chea became parents in November 2013 … and Terry and I entered the wonderful world of grandparenthood! 🙂
+Will’s current life is a joyful by-product of his figure skating path.
+Will is happily married to Chea Hutton, who is a figure-skating coach as well as a sport psychology consultant and neurofeedback practitioner with her doctorate in sports psychology.
+Both Will and Chea are very successful, even though Will is only 34.
+Will’s DJ business became so big that he had to stop coaching, but he still credits his skating with leading to his current life.

 Terry and I are also parents of a 27-year-old former professional ice dancer, Chrissy, who because of figure skating has traveled to a number of countries and lived for England for 4 1/2 years before moving to San Diego in December 2010.

 In addition to competing in singles for a couple of years and in pairs with Will until she was 11, she also competed in intermediate dance with Harry Schroeder and junior dance with Stephen Chasman.
 Chrissy enjoyed all her skating partnerships and found her best match in her ice-dance partner Mark Hanretty, who retired from competitive skating in June 2010.